audaciaconsulting/Audacia.Auth/openiddict/README.md

    - This must include adding scopes to the configuration so that they are registered in the database; this is an `OpenIdConnectScope` object that has
 - [ ] Set some claim types in ASP.NET Core Identity setup (see [here](#aspnet-core-identity-configuration))
 - [ ] If a custom profile service and/or additional claims provider are required, implement using the information [here](#adding-additional-claims-to-tokens)
+- [ ] If raising or subscribing to events such as 'token issued' or 'user logged in' is required, see [here](#events)
 - [ ] If support for custom grant types (e.g. SAML) is required, see [here](#custom-grant-type-support)
 - [ ] If access to the credentials used to the sign or encrypt the tokens is needed then the interfaces `ISigningCredentialsProvider` and `IEncryptionCredentialsProvider` respectively can be used
 - [ ] Generate a self-signed certificate to encrypt tokens (this is in addition to the certificate which should already be present to sign tokens)